JOGT Walking Guidelines

 – Keep animals under control, as the SOAC requires.
 In practice, this means keep your dog on a lead at all times.
 Better yet, think twice before bringing your dog with you, as almost every stage has some fields with sheep or cattle in them.
 Both can be endangered by dogs, and cows can be truly dangerous when they are with calves.

 – Do not enter fields unless you really need to.
-By Spring 2018 the trail will have stiles everywhere they are needed (except for a few cases where we do not have permission to build them).
+The trail has stiles everywhere they are needed (except for a few cases where we do not have permission to build them).
 The braehead (area outside fences) may be overgrown, but walking it will help tramp it down and make the trail by walking.

 The Scottish Outdoor Access Code